 We look forward to your stay at de Benneville Pines.
-The following information will help to make your stay a more comfortable and pleasant one.
+Utilize the following information to help make your stay comfortable and pleasant.

-DIRECTIONS to the camp: Exit 1-10 in Redlands at the Orange Street/Highway 38 exit.
-Take Highway 38 up the mountain.
-About 5 or 6 miles past Angelus Oaks, look for mileage marker 25.28, a turnout with a row of green mailboxes on the left, and a turnout on the right.
-Immediately after that, turn right on Jenks Lake Road.
-Go about one mile and turn right on the de Benneville Pines camp road.
-Park in the parking lot and proceed on foot to the lodge to check in.
-You will receive your name tag, and directions to your room.
+DIRECTIONS TO CAMP: Exit 1-10 in Redlands at the Orange Street/Highway 38 exit.
+Take Highway 38 through Mentone up the mountain.
+About 6 miles past Angelus Oaks, look for a series of orange and black arrow signs indicating a left bend in the road, mileage marker 25.28, a turnout with white mailboxes on the left, and a turnout on the right.
+Immediately after that, turn right on Jenks Lake Road West.
+In approximately one mile, shortly past Barton Flat Road on the left and a sign for Jenks Lake on the right, turn right on the de Benneville Pines road.
+Park in the dirt parking area and proceed on foot up the driveway to the right to Homet Lodge to check in where you will receive a name tag and directions to your room.
+Printable link

 IMPORTANT: Between November and April BRING TIRE CHAINS THAT FIT YOUR CAR!
 In the event of snow, the Forest Service will not allow you on the road without them.
 There is always a possibility of snow at this time of year.
 The camp store does NOT stock chains.

 Winter weather may bring snow.
 Please click here for current Road Conditions.
 Enter 38 for your search highway.

 CHECK-IN: Camp check-in generally occurs in the Lodge where there will be someone to assist you.
 If you have a pre-arranged early arrival, refer to the sign-in sheet and posted room assignments.
 You may find staff in the office or the Manager’s Cabin.
 When checking in early, be sure to also check in with the Registrar on the scheduled first day of camp.
 If you arrive late you must do the same.